 Originally FDA approved for treating lines on the face, some plastic surgeons have also been using Radiesse to improve the look of people’s hands.
 The injectable was used to add volume to the tops of hands, reducing a veiny and boney look.
 After a randomized and controlled study of 114 patients, the FDA approved Radiesse for use in the hands, as well.
 At the three month mark, 98 percent of patients who had received Radiesse in their hands showed some improvement.
 Side effects from the injection included swelling, pain and redness, but were mild in most cases, and didn’t require additional treatment.

-At the Bitar Cosmetic Surgery Institute located outside Washington, DC, board certified plastic surgeons Dr. George Bitar and Dr. Larry Lickstein offer a variety of injectables to help minimize lines and wrinkles and treat other concerns.
+At the Bitar Cosmetic Surgery Institute located outside Washington, DC, board certified plastic surgeon Dr. George Bitar offers a variety of injectables to help minimize lines and wrinkles and treat other concerns.
 If you would like to learn more about your options when it comes to injections, call (703) 206-0506 to schedule a consultation today.